kt-git-init/kt-git-init/README.md

 ### Hello, Fellow Explorer 👋

+Software Developer Engineer professional pursuing a Master’s degree in Computer Science and with 1.5 years of experience mainly in Full Stack Development.
+Experience in Java, Spring Boot, RESTful API, React, Redux and creating efficient systems.

 - 🔭 I’m currently working on Creating Full Stack Applications.
 - 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on something in backend or frontend or generally anything with development.